githubnext/eea/docs/report.md

 https://github.com/user-attachments/assets/911248d0-10f0-4d39-826d-fd860f244899

 In the video:

 - The user enters two pivots, the second being "which natural language used in the output messages"
-- The user extracts a specification from the codebase, which mentions the word "English"
+- The user extracts a specification from the codebase, which mentions the word "English", in a precise way: "The natural language used in the output messages is English"
 - The user edits the specification to change the language from "English" to "French"
 - The user applies the change to the codebase, which results in all the diagnostic output messages being changed from "English" to "French"

 The video demonstrates some important points.
 First, in this setting, a simple imperative change command like "Change from English to French" is insufficient because there is a lot of English in the codebase which should not be changed: the identifiers in the code, the comments, the documentation, and so on.
-The workflow has allowed the user to clarify this intent.

 Second, if the user had entered a pivot like "What are the natural languages used in the codebase?" then the extraction would have been different, and the user would still have been able to see the ways in which "English" is used.
 The user could then have chosen to edit the specification to change only the use of English in diagnostic messages.